 “If the main issue is sex, usually you can decide with whom you are best.
-Sounds like you’re conflicted on a deeper level.”
+Sounds like you are conflicted on a deeper level.”

-“I know John Boy and I are totally in love and are perfect together, but it is Tommy who makes me horny.
+“I know John Boy and I are totally in love and are perfect together, but it’s Tommy who makes me horny.
 My sex drive got crushed by the abuse until he came here.”

 “So you love them both, but for different reasons.
 Are you honest with each of them about what is going on for you?”

-“I’ve always been mean to Tommy like a brother would be, but now he’s older.
+“I’ve always been mean to Tommy like a brother would be.
+Now he’s older.
 He can tell how much I want him now.
-He had to leave, so we left it until next year when he’ll be sixteen.
+He had to leave.
+We left it until next year when he’ll be sixteen.
 John Boy will probably be off to college then.
 I finally told him about the abuse because he could tell I wasn’t as horny as in the past.”

 “All this drama is normal high school stuff.
 The trauma from the abuse is more serious.
-I know you’re ready to share the details so we can work on getting you to accept what happened and move on.
-You regressed so much after the fight that I won’t push you to tell me about the abuse today.
+I know you’re ready to share the details.
+We can work on getting you to accept what happened and move on.
+You regressed so much after the fight that I won’t push you to tell me today about the abuse.
 I’d take a break from the sexuality with your boyfriend, letting him know why you need the break.
 If he loves you enough to work through this problem, you will love him even more.
 Keep talking with him.
 With the other boyfriend gone, some of this drama may recede.
 I’d recommend you not stay in touch with him until you and John Boy are on surer footing.”

 Whew.
 When did life get so complicated?
-Always, I realized.
+Always, I realize.

-I was fairly subdued after the session.
-So much so, that the twins remarked I must have had a difficult time with Dr. Kam
+I’m fairly subdued after the session.
+So much so, that the twins remark I must have had a difficult time with Dr. Kam

-“Dr. Kam thinks I shouldn’t stay in touch with Tommy as much.”
+“Dr. Kam thinks I shouldn’t stay in touch with Tommy so much.”

 “It’s not what you think.
 It’s about what happened before I got here.”

-“Maybe you won’t cry so much,” Angie offered her Peanuts advice.
+“Maybe now you won’t cry so much,” Angie offers her Peanuts advice.

-“I think crying is cute,” Amy came to my rescue, giving me a hug, joined by John Boy.
+“I think crying is cute,” Amy comes to my rescue, giving me a hug, joined by John Boy.

-No tears today, I thought.
-Maybe that was a sign of progress.
+No tears today, I think.
+Maybe that’s a sign of progress.

-After pizza deliveries, we had choir practice.
-The choir master, Mr. Key, had heard John Boy’s voice the previous service and decided all four of us were to act as a quartet, not like a barbershop one but as stepping-stones.
-We practiced singing in rounds.
-He had me lower my range while John Boy set an alto platform for the twins to soar from as alternating sopranos.
-The rest of the choir did the chorus parts, while the quartet did the verses as a round.
-Once we started getting it right, it sounded great.
-Everyone left practice feeling a spiritual high.
-I thought how Grant would add another rhythmic dimension if he could join us.
-I decided to try doing so next week as I led off the rounds singing low.
+After pizza deliveries, we have choir practice.
+The choir master, Mr. Key, heard John Boy’s voice the previous service.
+He suggests all four of us act as a quartet, not like a barbershop one, but as stepping-stones.
+We practice singing in rounds.
+He has me lower my range while John Boy sets an alto platform from which the twins soar as alternating sopranos.
+The rest of the choir does the chorus parts, while the quartet does the verses as a round.
+Once we start getting it right, it sounds great.
+Everyone leaves practice feeling a spiritual high.
+I wonder how Grant would add another rhythmic dimension if he joined us.
+I decide to try doing so next week as I lead off the rounds singing low.

-Once upstairs at home, I explained what I had been thinking.
-Amy got on the piano.
-We did ‘Rock of Ages’ in rounds.
+Once upstairs at home, I explained what I’m thinking.
+Amy gets on the piano.
+We do ‘Rock of Ages’ in rounds.

-I tried to add boogie-woogie to my bass part, forcing the others to adapt.
-The moms came up, concerned we were avoiding our homework.
-My arrangement of the hymn caught them off-guard.
+I try to add boogie-woogie to my bass part, forcing the others to adapt.
+The moms come up, concerned we’re avoiding our homework.
+My arrangement of the hymn catches them off-guard.

-They hurried back to their part of the house.
-We stopped singing and finished our homework.
-I collapsed into bed, much to John Boy’s disappointment.
-I was exhausted and went to sleep instantly.
+They hurry back to their part of the house.
+We stop singing and finish our homework.
+I collapse into bed, much to John Boy’s disappointment.
+I’m exhausted and go to sleep instantly.

-I woke up early, opening my eyes to John Boy watching me sleep.
+I wake up early, opening my eyes to John Boy watching me sleep.